searlelab/chronologer/README.md

 # Installation
 Clone the github repository into the desired directory.

-Chronologer has been verified to work under the following environment:
+Chronologer has been verified to work under the following environment:<br>
     - Python 3.10.6
     - PyTorch 1.21.1
     - Numpy 1.23.2